Keewaydinoquay Peschel

-Keewaydinoquay Pakawakuk Peschel (1919 – July 21,1999) was a scholar, ethnobotanist, herbalist, medicine woman, teacher and author.
-She claimed she was an Anishinaabeg Elder of the Crane Clan.
-She was born in Michigan around 1919 and spent time on Garden Island, a traditional Anishinaabeg homeland.

-Biography
+Keewaydinoquay Pakawakuk Peschel (1918–July 21, 1999) was a scholar, ethnobotanist, herbalist, teacher, and author from Michigan.

+Early life

+Margaret Moorhouse Cook was born in 1918 in Ludington, Michigan.
+She identified as being Ojibwe.

-According to her biography, Keewaydinoquay was born in a fishing boat en route to the hospital from the Manitou Islands, which capsized shortly thereafter, and her survival was interpreted as miraculous.
+Keewaydinoquay wrote in her biography was born in a fishing boat en route to the hospital from the Manitou Islands, which capsized shortly thereafter, and her survival was interpreted as miraculous.
 Her childhood name, meaning "Walks with Bears", derived from an incident where as a toddler she was left on a blanket as her parents gathered blueberries, returning to see her standing by bears, eating blueberries off the bushes.

 Her adult name Giiwedinokwe, recorded as "Keewaydinoquay", means "Woman of the North[west Wind]" and came from her vision quest.